 Concrete sealers are used to prevent damages, corrosion, and staining on concrete surfaces.
-But like all sealers, concrete sealers are usually clear and boring to look at.
+But like all sealers, concrete sealers are clear and boring to look at.
 So, can you paint over concrete sealer?
-Here is the answer to that.

 You can paint over concrete sealer but you’ll need to clean, sand, and prime the top layer of the sealer before painting over it.
 The prep work is to abrade the surface and remove the top layer of the sealant to improve paint adhesion.